nqbao/surfhub/README.md

 # surfhub
-A python library for surfing and crawling website
+A python library for surfing and crawling website.

-Example to use serper
+This library provides two basic components for you to run google search and getting result

+* Seprer is a API to provide structured data from Google search.
+There are many serper providers such as ValueSerp, Serper, etc
+* Scraper is an API to extract HTML from website.
+You can run it on your own laptop, but it is better to use providers such as Zyte, or Browserless

+To start, you can visit [Serper](https://serper.dev) to get a free account.

 ```
 import surhub.serp as serp

-s = serp.get_serp("valueserp", api_key="yourkey")
+s = serp.get_serp("serper", api_key="yourkey")
-s.serp("hello world")
+print(s.serp("hello world").items)
 ```

 Supported SERP provider: